-We welcome submissions, as full or short papers, for the 6th edition of Medical Imaging with Deep Learning (MIDL 2023).
+We welcome submissions, as full or short papers, for the 7th edition of Medical Imaging with Deep Learning (MIDL 2024).
 MIDL is a forum for deep learning researchers, clinicians and health-care companies working at the intersection of machine learning and medical image analysis.
-MIDL 2023 will be an in-person event in Nashville, USA, if the pandemic conditions permit.
-At least one co-author is expected to register for the conference.
-The conference will be streamed online as always.
+MIDL 2024 will be an in-person event in Paris, France, on July 3–5 2024.
+As always, the conference will be freely streamed online.

 MIDL has a large scope including all areas where deep learning is used to analyze biomedical imaging data.
 Topics of interest include but are not limited to:

 - Segmentation of medical images

 - Learning with noisy labels and limited data

 - Unsupervised deep learning and representation learning